SaraShahzad1/Seoul-Bike-Sharing-Demand-Prediction/README.md

 Random Forest achieved strong performance by modeling non-linear interactions between weather and temporal features.

-The Deep Learning model achieved the best results, benefiting from feature scaling and regularization.
+The Deep Learning model achieved the much better results, benefiting from feature scaling and regularization.

 Paired t-tests confirmed that performance differences between Ridge and non-linear models were statistically significant (p < 0.05).